aiven/devportal/docs/products/postgresql/howto/report-metrics-grafana.rst

-Monitor PostgreSQL Metrics with Grafana
+Monitor PostgreSQL metrics with Grafana
 =======================================

 As well as offering PostgreSQL-as-a-service, the Aiven platform gives you access to monitor the database.
 The metrics/dashboard integration in the Aiven console lets you send PostgreSQL metrics to an external endpoint like DataDog or to create an integration and a :doc:`prebuilt dashboard <../reference/pg-metrics>` in Aiven for Grafana.
 Get detailed information about the metrics and dashboard sections in :doc:`../reference/pg-metrics`.

-Push PostgreSQL Metrics to InfluxDB, M3DB or PostgreSQL
+Push PostgreSQL metrics to InfluxDB, M3DB or PostgreSQL
 -------------------------------------------------------

 To collect metrics about your PostgreSQL service you will need to configure a metrics integration and nominate somewhere to store the collected metrics.